A trip to the top of Shymbulak in summer

 When you purchase through links on our site we may earn a commission, Learn More >>

-Among the many great attractions in Almaty to see right at the top of the list of things to do in Almaty is visit Shymbulak ski resort (or sometimes spelt Chimbulak) Shymbulak is the largest ski resort in Central Asia with powdered slopes and one of the top Almaty tourist attractions all year round.
-Visiting Shymbulak in summer is a wonderful experience.
+Among the many great attractions in Almaty, visiting Shymbulak ski resort (or sometimes spelt Chimbulak) is at the top of the list.
+Shymbulak is the largest ski resort in Central Asia, with powdered slopes and one of the top Almaty tourist attractions all year round.
+Visiting Shymbulak in the summer is a wonderful experience.

 Where is Shymbulak?

-Shymbulak is the Zaiilsky Alatau mountain range is reached by accessing the Medeu cable car base 12 kilometres out of Almaty, and we can guarantee it is one epic ride to the very top.
-Medeu is also famous in its own right for having the highest elevated ice skating venue in the world at 1691 meters above sea level.
+Shymbulak, the Zaiilsky Alatau mountain range, is reached by accessing the Medeu cable car base 12 kilometres out of Almaty, and we can guarantee it is one epic ride to the very top.
+Medeu is also famous in its own right for having the highest elevated ice skating venue in the world, at 1691 meters above sea level.
 Will this make it on your list of places to see in Almaty when you visit?

 Visiting Shymbulak in Summer is a great day trip from Almaty